oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 14: CSAF Basic Validator

-A program satisfies the "CSAF basic validator" conformance profile if the program:
+A program satisfies the "CSAF Basic Validator" conformance profile if the program:

 * reads documents and performs a check against the JSON schema.
 * performs all tests of the preset `mandatory` as given in section [sec](#presets-defined-through-test-subsections).